LucaPalminteri/LucaPalminteri/README.md

 👋 Hi, I'm Luca Palminteri
 ==========================
-Currently working at @Renaiss as a Full Stack Software Engineer (frontend leaning).
+Currently working at @Renaiss as a Full Stack Software Engineer.

 Contributing to a brokerage platform that operates across one of Argentina’s main capital markets.